ENTRY INTO FORCE of the European Convention on Human Rights

 2 October 1996

 Number of implemented cases*

 Two men were convicted of a robbery on the basis of evidence which had been manipulated by police.
-The Strasbourg court ruled that the defendants had an unfair trial.
+The European court ruled that the defendants had an unfair trial.
 The law was changed to improve the identification of suspects and protect the right to a fair trial in Albania.

 * This figure includes all judgments and decisions from the European Court of Human Rights (including friendly settlements) concerning which the Council of Europe’s Committee of Ministers has decided that all necessary follow-up measures have been taken.
 Source: the database of the Department for the Execution of Judgments of the ECHR, HUDOC-EXEC.